CORE JAVA

 At variable level:-

-To access base class data member into derive class.
-If and only if the derive class data member’s and the base class data member are similar then the the base class data member keyword in the context of data member.
+member into derive class.
+If and only if the derive class data member’s and the

 Ex.
 Super base class data member;